 Another amazing food experience in a totally Sri Lankan style is the – nomen est omen – True Sri Lankan Taste next to the governmental Laksala souvenir store on the Lake’s western shore.

 Every cook occupies a little piece of the two large counters.
 You just choose whatever you like.
-Be it all sort of hearty and sweet fritters and samosas or rice with a choice of curries.
+Be it all sorts of hearty and sweet fritters and samosas or rice with a choice of curries.

 Keep in mind, though, that there are no forks or spoons.
 You have to eat – Sri Lankan style – with your fingers.